localfirstnews/localfirstnews/README.md

 ```

 #### 🛠️ Tools & Resources section
-This section is to surface:
+This section is meant to surface:
 - New tools related to local-first development released in the last week.
 - Significant updates to existing tools released in the last week.
-- Useful resources made available in the last week.
+- Useful developer resources made available in the last week.

 Contributions should use the following format: